EMERGENCY VEHICLE EQUIPMENT INSTALLER

 - Ability to disassemble and reassemble vehicle interiors to access electrical wiring without damaging vehicles or equipment.

-- Ability to operate various pieces of equipment such as forklifts, welders, plasma cutters, milling machines, drill presses, metal shears, metal brakes, disc and belt sanders, hydraulic lifts for auto /truck, and sand blasters.
+- Ability to operate various pieces of equipment such as forklifts, welders, milling machines, drill presses, metal shears, metal brakes, disc and belt sanders, hydraulic lifts for auto/truck, and sand blasters.

-- Ability to use hand, power, and soldering tools related to electrical equipment installation (i.e., multimeter, mig welder, plasma cutter, and lathe).
+- Ability to use hand, power, and soldering tools related to electrical equipment installation (i.e., multimeters, MIG welding machines, plasma cutters, and lathes).

 - Ability to use various software programs related to equipment inventory and work orders.